Long has been the debate between supporters of John Calvin's doctrines and those of Joseph Arminius—election vs free will.

 What if both are correct but dependent on the recipient?

-If you'll read my article called "Of Covenants and Favour" therein I present the concept of giving greater attention to the audience as being the key to understanding the message and correct doctrine.
+If you read my article "Of Covenants and Favour," you will see that I present the concept of giving greater attention to the audience as the key to understanding the message and correct doctrine.

-The relationship between God and the sons of Israel is based in a covenant or contract while that of the Christian Gentiles is based on an invitation—"whosoever will may come."
+The relationship between God and the sons of Israel is based on a covenant or contract, while that of the Christian Gentiles is based on an invitation—"whosoever will may come."

 In the same way that God chose, selected, yes, elected, Abraham over all others, Isaac over Ishmael, Israel over Esau, Elijah's remnant, David over his brothers, Gideon over the others, the disciples, etc., He has chosen, selected, yes, elected 144,000 from some of the tribes of Israel in Revelation.